Last updated 2023-06-01

 This feature is not permitted for use in cryptocurrency mining.

 Compute@Edge runs WebAssembly (Wasm).
 When a Compute request is received by Fastly, an instance is created and the serverless function is run, allowing developers to apply custom business logic on demand.

 Deploying to a Compute@Edge service leverages Fastly’s software-defined network and globally distributed points of presence.
 A single deploy action makes customer logic available across the Fastly network.

 By running Wasm on the Fastly network, Compute@Edge creates a serverless environment suitable for multiple programming languages.
 Fastly collaborates with the Bytecode Alliance and other open source communities to actively grow the number of supported languages.
 Support level per language varies.
 Resources per language are available on developer.fastly.com.

 Compute@Edge supports sending user-specified logs to a variety of logging endpoints.
 These connections can be created and managed via manage.fastly.com and by using a supported language.

 Continuous integration and deployment

-Deployment to the Compute@Edge platform can be accomplished via manage.fastly.com, the Fastly API, and via Fastly’s Terraform provider plugin.
-The Fastly CLI also provides a local toolchain with features for creating, debugging, and deploying to Wasm services.
-Some of those features, like those related to log tailing, are disabled by default.
-To learn more about them, contact your account manager or email firstname.lastname@example.org for details.Back to Top
+Deployment to the Compute@Edge platform can be accomplished via the Fastly web interface, the Fastly API, and via Fastly’s Terraform provider plugin (Limited Availability).
+The Fastly CLI (Limited Availability) also provides a local toolchain with features for creating, debugging, and deploying to Wasm services, including Log Tailing and Local Testing.